 Clinical studies of VERAMYST Nasal Spray did not include sufficient numbers of subjects aged 65 years and older to determine whether they respond differently from younger subjects.
 Other reported clinical experience has not identified differences in responses between the elderly and younger patients.
 In general, dose selection for an elderly patient should be cautious, usually starting at the low end of the dosing range, reflecting the greater frequency of decreased hepatic, renal, or cardiac function, and of concomitant disease or other drug therapy.

-Use VERAMYST Nasal Spray with caution in patients with severe hepatic impairment [see CLINICAL PHARMACOLOGY].
+Use VERAMYST Nasal Spray with caution in patients with moderate or severe hepatic impairment [see CLINICAL PHARMACOLOGY].

 Additional Veramyst Information